ALL CURRENCIES

 That our eldest child has an artistic bent (and possibly too much free time on her hands) became evident at Anantara Layan Phuket Resort where our kids were enrolled in the new “Junior Hotelier” programme.
 Aimed at children aged between eight and 12, it offers a behind-the-scenes insight into the workings of hotel life to the absolute delight of the mini hoteliers and their parents who relish the solitude it affords the adults.

 As soon as our brood disappears in the cavernous depths of the mega kitchen at Layan Residences by Anantara, we hit the spa.
-This is where we will spend the next three hours while the youngsters job shadow the resort team.
+This is where we will spend the next three hours while the youngsters job-shadow the resort team.

-Among the useful life skills acquired that day were, in no particular order, mocktail making, beach game organising, cooking and, yes you guessed it, towel art.
+Among the useful life skills acquired that day were, in no particular order, mocktail making, beach game organising, cooking, and, yes, you guessed it, towel art.
 As any kitchen apprentice worth their salt will tell you, the first years of toil are mostly spent alternating between peeling potatoes and chopping onions.
 Our kids conveniently bypassed that tedious phase altogether and were initiated into the fine art of dough mixing and kneading instead.

-There was also a Pad Thai master class followed by a mocktail making demo at the open-air bar by the infinity pool.
+There was also a pad thai master class followed by a mocktail-making demo at the open-air bar by the infinity pool.
 This was the exact moment the Kids’ Club with its colouring books and pottery classes lost its lustre, we would say.

 But neither the high-chrome cocktail shaker nor the festive aromas of vanilla and cinnamon in the pastry kitchen could compete with the mysteries of hotel turndown service, it appears.
 Arguably because leaving the slippers out on the right side of the bed and placing a chocolate square on a pillow achieves the same effect as more laborious tasks like baking, but with considerably less effort.

 Even as the rest of the budding hoteliers made a beeline for the resort’s boxing ring in preparation for a Muay Thai match later that afternoon, our daughter stayed behind with the housekeeping crew to smooth out, roll and bend towels into elegant swan necks.
-A routine we will see repeated time and again first in our Anantara Layan room and later in our own home long after the holiday afterglow, the novelty of it and our capacity to feign delight wore off.
+A routine we will see repeated time and again first in our hotel room and later in our own home long after the holiday afterglow, the novelty of it and our capacity to feign delight wore off.
 Our joy at seeing her find her calling though?
 Getting stronger by the day.

-Curated For You
+Curated for You

 You Might Also Like